It’s common for people to be overwhelmed by their NDIS plans and wonder what all the categories mean. Don’t worry, we can explain.

 Funding to pay for everyday items and low risk/low cost products, like:

-- Low cost AT for prosthetics and orthotics.
+- low cost assistive technology for prosthetics and orthotics

 04: Assistance with Social, Economic and Community participation